Pain and suffering damages in Wisconsin & when you can sue

 Evidence of disruption to the victim’s usual way of life can also be provided through photos, videos, scrapbooks and journal or blog entries.
 The goal is to prove the damages caused by pain and suffering and assign a value to them by showing the contrast between life before and after the accident.

-Proven pain & suffering lawyer serving all of Wisconsin
+Compassionate pain and suffering lawyer serving all of Wisconsin

 The most important factor directly affecting the amount of your damages for pain and suffering is the caliber of personal injury lawyer fighting for your case.
 Steve Caya enlists all necessary experts including doctors, rehabilitation specialists, economists and others to build a strong case and see it through at trial if necessary.